LouiValley/System-Design-in-Computational-Thinking-2018-Spring/team3/Publication/Virtual Machine Part I  Stack Architecture.md

 All the other stack operations are based around push and pop: when adding two numbers, we first pop the two topmost numbers from the stack, calculated the sum and push it back into the stack

+### Stack arithmetic

+Our virtual machine language comes with a set of arithmetic operators:
+*add, sub    	*//addition and subtraction*
+*neg 		    *//negation*
+*eq, gt, lt     *//compare the size of two numbers* *and, or, not   *//boolean operators*

+When these operators are executed, they pop one or two numbers from the stack, perform the calculation, then push the result back into the stack.